jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 The rankings of each layer are then normalized by the L2 norm of the ranks in that layer.
 I guess this kind of empiric, and i'm not sure why is this needed, but it greatly effects the quality of the pruning.

-If the difference is high, then h has a significant contribution to the loss.

 This rank is quite intuitive.
 We could've used both the activation, and the gradient, as ranking methods by themselves.
 If any of them are high, that means they are significant to the output.
 Multiplying them gives us a way to throw/keep the filter if either the gradients or the activations are very low or high.

-This makes me wonder - did they pose the pruning problem as minimizing the difference of the network costs, and **THEN** come up with the taylor expansion method, or was it **OTHER WAY AROUND**, and the difference of network costs oracle was a way to back up their new method  ? :-)
+This makes me wonder - did they pose the pruning problem as minimizing the difference of the network costs, and **then** come up with the taylor expansion method, or was it **other way around**, and the difference of network costs oracle was a way to back up their new method  ?   :-)

 In the paper their method outperformed other methods in accuracy, too, so it looks like the oracle is a good indicator.